Luo Tong: Luo Jun

 Luo Tong's father was Luo Jun (駱俊), whose courtesy name was Xiaoyuan (孝遠).
 Luo Jun was known for being skilful in handling both civil and military affairs.
 He served as a minor officer in his home commandery when he was young and was nominated as a xiaolian (civil service candidate).
-He was subsequently promoted to a Gentleman of Writing (尚書郎), and was later appointed as the Chancellor of Chen State.
+He was subsequently promoted to a Gentleman of Writing (尚書郎), and was later appointed as the Chancellor of Chen State, with Liu Chong as Prince of Chen.
 When chaos broke out towards the end of the Eastern Han dynasty, Luo Jun successfully maintained law and order within Chen State and ensured that the people lived well and were safe.
 Sometime in the 190s, when the warlord Yuan Shu was running short of supplies, he sent a messenger to Chen State to request for grain.
 Luo Jun saw Yuan Shu as a traitor and despised him, so he refused to send supplies.
 The angry Yuan Shu then sent assassins to kill Luo Jun.
+(Note: Luo Jun likely died around the same period as Prince Chong, who died in 197, per Emperor Xian's biography in Houhanshu.)